TonyXuQAQ/InsMapper/README.md

 # InsightMapper
-This is the official implementation of paper **InsightMapper: A closer look at inner-instance information for vectorized High-Definition Mapping** by [Zhenhua Xu](https://tonyxuqaq.github.io/), [Kenneth K.Y.
-Wong](https://i.cs.hku.hk/~kykwong/), [Hengshuang Zhao](https://hszhao.github.io/) from the Univerisity of Hong Kong.
+This is the official implementation of paper **InsightMapper: A closer look at inner-instance information for vectorized High-Definition Mapping** by [Zhenhua Xu](https://tonyxuqaq.github.io/), [Kwan-Yee.
+K. Wong](https://i.cs.hku.hk/~kykwong/), [Hengshuang Zhao](https://hszhao.github.io/) from the Univerisity of Hong Kong.

 [Project page](https://tonyxuqaq.github.io/InsightMapper/)